csells/flutter_ai_toolkit/README.md

 The AI Toolkit is a set of AI chat-related widgets to make it easy to add an AI chat window to your Flutter app.
 The AI Toolkit is organized around an abstract LLM provider API to make it easy to swap out the LLM provider that you'd like your chat provider to use.
 Out of the box, it comes with support for two LLM provider integrations: Google Gemini AI and Firebase Vertex AI.

-## Current Alpha Features
+## Features
-The AI Toolkit is currently under active development and at the alpha stage, with the following features currently available:

 - multi-turn chat (remembering context along the way)
 - streaming responses
-- multi-line chat text input (via Alt/Opt+Enter on web/desktop)
+- multi-line chat text input
 - cancel in-progress request
-- edit the last prompt (starting with long-press as the UI gesture)
+- edit the last prompt
 - rich text response display
 - chat microphone speech-to-tech prompt input
-- copy any response (starting with long-press as the UI gesture)
+- copy any response
-- multi-media attachments ([the web currently doesn't like file attachments](https://github.com/csells/flutter_ai_toolkit/issues/18), so they're disabled)
+- multi-media attachments
-- handling structured LLM responses
+- handling structured LLM responses to show app-specific Flutter widgets
 - app-provided prompt suggestions
-- pre-processing prompts to add prompt engineering, etc.
+- pre-processing prompts to add logging, prompt engineering, etc.
-- pre-processing requests to enrich the output, e.g. host Flutter widgets
-- updated UX based on Google design guidelines
 - custom styling support
-- dev-configured chatbot label + icon
 - support for Cupertino as well as Material
 - chat session serialization/deserialization
 - swappable support for LLM providers; oob support for Gemini and Vertex
-- support for all Flutter platforms, focusing initially on mobile and web
+- support for all Flutter platforms

 Here's an example of [a sample app](https://github.com/csells/flutter_ai_toolkit/blob/main/example/lib/demo/demo.dart) hosting the AI Tookit running on the web: